Spark plug replacement intervals on today’s engines are getting longer all the time.

 What Type Of Spark Plug Should I Use

-The best guide is the manufacturer’s recommendation for your vehicle, as this particular service varies from brand to brand and model to model.
+The best guide is the manufacturer’s recommendation for your vehicle.
+Because, this particular service varies from brand to brand and model to model.

-Spark plugs can provide valuable information about your vehicle’s performance and can predict potential problems.
+So, spark plugs can provide valuable information about your vehicle’s performance; and can predict potential problems.
 Learning how to read a spark plug is quick and easy.
-In short, the reading of a spark plug involves evaluating the condition and color of the tip of the spark plug.
+In short, the reading of a spark plug involves; evaluating the condition and color of the tip of the spark plug.
 Spark Plug Color – Evidence Of What Is Happening Inside The Engine

-Head of small problems before they get out of control !
+Head off small problems before they get out of control !